 - Students who struggle with depression or are suicidal

 - LGBTQ students who are struggling due to harassment or exclusion

 - Student veterans who are facing challenges in adjusting to college life

 Each training takes 30-60 minutes to complete.

 All information revealed in the course of your counseling, including the fact that you are seeking counseling, is confidential and will not be disclosed except upon your written request, or as provided by law.
 Exceptions to confidentiality include but are not limited to:

 - If the counselor is ordered by a judge to testify or release mental health records

 - When there is reasonable suspicion to suggest that child, dependent adult or elder abuse or neglect has occurred.
 This includes sexual exploitation as defined by AB1775.

 - If you make a serious threat of violence towards a reasonably identifiable victim, your counselor is required to call the police, warn the potential victim and/or take other reasonable steps to prevent the harm.
 If you become a danger to yourself or to the person or property of another, we may take reasonable steps to prevent the harm.
 This includes the right to communicate and share information about you to the extent necessary to protect your safety and the welfare of the Skyline College community.

-Psychological Services hosts screenings and workshops each semester.
+We host screenings and workshops each semester.
 Flyers with upcoming events are posted outside of room 2206.